History of the Khitans: Post-Liao dynasty history

 The Khitans were absorbed by the Jurchens and widely used in the following years of war to conquer the northern Song territories.

 In contrast a number of the nobles of the Liao dynasty escaped the area towards the Western Regions establishing the Qara Khitai (Western Liao dynasty).
 They were in turn absorbed by the local Turkic and Iranian populations and left no influence of themselves.
 As the Khitan language is still almost completely illegible it is difficult to create a detailed history of their movements.
 The Khitans were mainly employed by the Mongols in military and civil services after they conquered most of Eurasia.
 The Daur people and some Baarin people are direct descendants of the Khitans.

+The westward migration led by Yelü Dashi was one branch of a broader Khitan response to the fall of the Liao dynasty.
+Although Yelü Dashi successfully recreated Liao imperial authority in Central Asia, only a portion of the Khitans followed him westward.
+Biran describes his initial following as relatively small, and Khitan populations continued to live throughout the former Liao territories under Jin rule.
+The continued presence of Khitans in the east is demonstrated by several rebellions against Jin authority.
+In 1161, Khitan rebels under Saba and Yelü Wowo attempted to restore independent Khitan rule.
+Yelü Wowo proclaimed himself emperor before the revolt was defeated by the Jurchens.
+A more substantial eastern Khitan movement emerged during the Mongol–Jin wars.
+In 1212, Yelü Liuge, a descendant of the Liao imperial clan, led a rebellion in the former Liao heartland of northeastern China.
+He established a state with the dynastic name "Liao" in 1213, retrospectively known as the Eastern Liao.
+Unlike the Qara Khitai, which was an independent Central Asian empire, Eastern Liao was closely allied with and later subordinated to the expanding Mongol Empire.
+Political disagreements within Eastern Liao led Yelü Sibu and other Khitan leaders to establish the Later Liao in 1216.
+It was defeated by a coalition involving Eastern Liao, the Mongols and Goryeo in 1219.

 On the Eastern front, Khitans elements fled the Mongol offensives toward Korea.
 In 1216 the Khitans invaded Goryeo and defeated the Korean armies multiple times, even reaching the gates of the capital and raiding deep into the south, but were defeated by Korean General Kim Chwi-ryeo who pushed them back north to Pyongan, where the remaining Khitans were finished off by allied Mongol-Goryeo forces in 1219.
 These Khitans are possibly the origin of the Baekjeong.